dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 Apart from leaving fields in the protobuf message specification, multi-writer concerns are out of scope for this DEP.

-Should we use "hyperdb" or "HyperDB"? bnewbold intends to switch to "hyperdb" in this document before Draft status.

 # Changelog